Wednesday, April 15, 2026

 RECOMMENDED: This is our second screening of this good story.
 Both Patel and Irons deliver engaging, emotional performances.
 It's a true story that is both amazing and sad.
 The portrayal of Cambridge and India is great.
 Leave it to the BBC.

-WHISTLE DOWN THE WING (1961) Bryan Forbes
+WHISTLE DOWN THE WIND (1961) Bryan Forbes

 STARRING: Alan Bates, Bernard Lee, Hayley Mills